-Nestlé Waters faces Perrier production stoppage, say French media
+Nestlé Waters faces Perrier production stoppage, French media report

 Nestlé Waters faces a possible halt to its production of Perrier mineral water in the south of France due to health risks, according to a confidential report published on Monday by the French newspaper Le Monde and Radio France.